Whether your latest summer camp experience was last year or 30 years ago, it was probably one of the highlights of your year.

 You might not have known it at the time, but while you canoed, played sports, and stayed up too late talking, you were actually doing a lot of learning.

-Inevitably though, after a few summers of camp, middle and high school teens begin to look for other ways to spend their few precious months between school years.
+Eventually, after a few summers of camp, middle and high school teens begin to look for other ways to spend their few precious months between school years.
 No need to worry, because those incredible summers of making friends, experiencing new things, and developing as a person don’t have to end with outgrowing camp.

 We’ve spent the last 37 years operating summer programs for teens that offer amazing travel, volunteer, and learning experiences for 7th-12th graders.
 Check out what makes our middle and high school student travel programs such amazing next steps from traditional summer camps.